imahjoub/rust_stm32f446re_blinky/README.md

 </p>

-A mini application to demonstrate embedded development using Rust.
-Created using a NUCLEO-F446RE development board.
-Blinks an LED on pin PA5.
+- A mini application to demonstrate embedded development using Rust.
+Created using a `NUCLEO-F446RE development board`.
+Blinks an LED on pin `PA5`.

-The application uses Visual Studio as IDE to build source files and flash the board.
+- The application uses Visual Studio as IDE to build source files and flash the board.

-The repository provides a zipped cargo package located in `rust_stm32f446re_blinky\toolchain\cargo\bin.7z`.
+- The repository provides a zipped cargo package located in `rust_stm32f446re_blinky\toolchain\cargo\bin.7z`.
 Unpack the cargo package before building the application.

 ## Using rust_stm32f446re_blinky